 Thanksgiving services are special services that give you an opportunity to give thanks for your new baby / child.
-These services normally take place at 12.15 on a Sunday.
+These services normally take place on a Sunday afternoon.

 At the service we will sing songs, pray for God’s protection over your child and anoint him / her with oil.
 We will also give you a gift of a gospel, a certificate and light a candle for your child(ren).